gorgias/hydrogen-demo/README.md

-# Hydrogen template: Demo Store
+# Hydrogen template: Gorgias Demo Store

 Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **full-featured setup** of components, queries and tooling to get started with Hydrogen.